Hours & Admission

 Tickets are not required to visit the Indian Pueblo Store or Indian Pueblo Kitchen

 Wheelchairs are available free of charge on a first-come, first-served basis at our Guest Experience desks.

 All areas of the ground floor are wheelchair accessible.
-This includes the Indian Pueblo Cultural Center’s exhibition galleries, the courtyard and Native American dances, Pueblo Harvest, and the Indian Pueblo Store.
+This includes the Indian Pueblo Cultural Center’s exhibition galleries, the courtyard and Native American dances, Indian Pueblo Kitchen, and the Indian Pueblo Store.